kburns17/workout-tracker/README.md

-*PERSONAL WORKOUT ASSISTANT*
+#PERSONAL WORKOUT ASSISTANT
 This application is meant to be used as a personal workout assistant.
 The user can add a new workout and its details to the app and view it, along with all the other workouts that have been added.
 They have the ability to mark a workout as a favorite and update the workout details if entered it incorrectly.
 An user can also delete a workout from the database if they choose.

-*BUILT WITH*
+#BUILT WITH
 React-Redux, Express JS, Node JS, PostgreSQL,Material-UI, Sweetalert, Passport JS, Moment.js

-*GETTING STARTED*

-*PREREQUISITES*
+#GETTING STARTED
+To get started install necessary dependencies by running the below:

+NPM install

+#PREREQUISITES
-This application will require React, Node JS and PostgreSQL to run
+This application will require React, Node JS, Express JS and PostgreSQL to run

-*INSTALLING*
+#INSTALLING
-Use the below PostgresQL tables:
+Use the below PostgresQL tables to get started:
 CREATE TABLE person (
     id SERIAL PRIMARY KEY,
     username VARCHAR (80) UNIQUE NOT NULL,